Aion (video game): Development

-Aion was first announced and previewed at the May 2006 E3 Expo.
+Aion was first unveiled at the May 2006 E3 Expo.
 It was developed at NCsoft's software design studio in South Korea.
 The Korean closed beta test began in late 2007, followed by an open beta test in November 2008.
 A localized Chinese version began closed beta testing in December 2008, with open testing beginning on April 8, 2009.

 The game was then localized for Western markets, including North America, Europe, and Australia.
-NCsoft held six weekend long closed beta tests for North American and European players beginning in June, 2009.
-An open beta began in September 2009.
+NCsoft held six weekend long closed beta tests for North American and European players beginning in June 2009.
+An open beta began that September.
 During the course of this open beta, the anti-cheat program GameGuard was removed.
 GameGuard is used in many Asian-market games to stop botting and cheating, but was abandoned for Western markets due to a range of issues experienced during the open beta.
 Casting and voice production were redone for the Western market by Blindlight.

 Expansions

 Aion: Assault on Balaurea

-Released on September 7, 2010, this expansion evolves the game’s story and terrain as it expands the game world of Atreia far beyond the traditional territories of Asmodae and Elysea.
+Released on September 7, 2010, this expansion evolves the game's story and terrain as it expands the game world of Atreia far beyond the traditional territories of Asmodae and Elysea.
 In this expansion, both sides take the fight against the invading Balaur to their homeland of Balaurea.
 Players will receive new challenges; novel and updated instances and zones; an increased level capacity from 50 to 55; and fresh weapons, items, skills, and flight mechanics.
 The expansion also introduces functional pets equipped with in-game benefits that will rapidly become constant character companions.

 While Assault on Balaurea is a free expansion for NA and EU players, NCsoft released a retail box version with bonus content such as an in-game pet, which varies depending on retailer.

 Aion: The Promised Lands / 3.0 Ascension

 Released on October 19, 2011, The Promised Lands (Ascension in NA) takes Aion further into Balaurea, including areas where opposing factions must work together with the Reians to drive the Balaur back into Tiamaranta, where players face Dragon Lord Tiamat in her fortress.
-With new quests, instances and game mechanics (including a new level cap of 60), players will encounter a wide array of new PvP and PvE armor sets and weapons with a wider level of customization than before.
+With new quests, instances and game mechanics (including a new level cap of 60), players encounter a wide array of new PvP and PvE armor sets and weapons with a wider level of customization than before.

 Aion 4.0: Dark Betrayal

-Released on June 26, 2013, "Dark Betrayal" features two new classes, the Gunslinger and the Songweaver, as well as three new zones, Katalam, Danaria, and Idian Depths, as well as increasing the level cap to 65.
+Released on June 26, 2013, Dark Betrayal features two new classes, the Gunslinger and the Songweaver, as well as three new zones, Katalam, Danaria, and Idian Depths, as well as increasing the level cap to 65.

-On January 29, 2014, the 4.5 "Steel Cavalry" patch added another class, the Aethertech, who utilize "magical mechanical mounts to unleash both short- and long-distance attacks", according to a press release by NCSoft.
+The 4.5 "Steel Cavalry" patch, released in January 2014, added another class, the Aethertech, who utilize "magical mechanical mounts to unleash both short- and long-distance attacks", according to a press release by NCSoft.